 Mistake No. 1: Trying to time the market

 Each week, hundreds of stocks move up or down 10%.
 If you could just figure out which stocks will move which way, you'd be rich in no time.
-Some even seem to bounce between price levels, the way General Electric
+Some even seem to bounce between price levels, the way 3M

 It's a great idea ... except that it doesn't work.
 Over the short term, price changes are essentially random.
 People are masters at spotting patterns, even in random data.
 Look at a chart long enough, and a winning strategy will appear -- only to evaporate when real money is at stake.
 Sometimes you win with such a strategy, and sometimes you lose.
 So it goes with random events.

-When investing, you want your results to be less like the flip of a coin, and more like the flip of a cat.
-There's some chance of the poor kitty bonking his head, but the smart money says that he'll land on his feet.
+When investing, you want your results to be less like the flip of a coin and more like the flip of a cat.
+There's some chance that the poor kitty will bonk his head, but the smart money says he'll land on his feet.
 So don't time the market.
 Focus on a proven strategy like value investing, where the expected return is significantly higher than average.

 Mistake No. 2: Ignoring costs